Woodford Correctional Centre

-Woodford Correctional Centre is an Australian prison facility located on Neurum Road, Woodford, Moreton Bay Region, Queensland, Australia, approximately 80 kilometres north from Brisbane and 30 kilometres from Caboolture.
+Woodford Correctional Centre is an Australian prison facility located on Neurum Road, Woodford, City of Moreton Bay, Queensland, Australia, approximately 80 kilometres north from Brisbane and 30 kilometres from Caboolture.

 It is a high security facility for male prisoners with a capacity of 988 prisoners in single cell accommodation.
 It is the largest prison in Queensland.

-Woodford Correctional Centre has a very large industries base with 15 workshops that include manufacturing of furniture, steel products, upholstery, polyethylene rainwater tanks and steel rainwater tanks.
+Woodford Correctional Centre has a very large industries base with 12 workshops, that include manufacturing of furniture, steel products, upholstery, polyethylene rainwater tanks and steel rainwater tanks.

 Escape

 On 1 April 1997, 120 prisoners managed to escape from the secure unit by 'melting' the lexen walls with toasters & other items, making their way to the central officers unit and then going on into the low security residential area where they were joined by hundreds of angry inmates protesting the new prison policy of it being a non-smoking facility.
 Prisoners were offered a three-month supply of nicotine patches costing the Government $42 million.
 It took six hours before the centre's Custodial Officers and the TRG (tactical response group) finally resumed control.
 Woodford Correction Centre withdrew the ban on smoking in an effort to placate inmates.
 Woodford Correctional Facility now has a total ban on smoking, which began in May 2014 due to a change in Queensland Government policy.